driver061/pstnhub-guardian/README.md

 journalctl -u pstnhub-guardian -f | grep 'WOULD DROP'
 ```

+Under screen (4a) the daemon logs to the terminal instead: `screen -r guardian`.

 Every line should be the attacker or obvious garbage.
 If a real player appears —
 the CGNAT or cached-direct-connect case, roughly 0.2% in our data — investigate
 before enforcing.
 This week is the whole point: it is how you find out whether